 How do you watch movies?
 With the film business going through industry-wide changes — even before the landscape-altering pandemic — more and more people are waiting out the theatrical experience to watch the latest hits at home.
+Now that most theaters are closed, movie fans have little other choice than to go the on-demand route.
 And while streaming services like Netflix and Hulu are a lot of people’s go-to, sometimes the best new releases are only available to rent.

 As such, we’ve put together a handy calendar of upcoming video-on-demand rental availability for movies that we think might be worth your time.
 (Note: While films are often available digitally for purchase earlier than they are to rent, this is structured around rental availability.)
 Check back often and circle your favorites.

 Starring: Alec Secareanu, Carla Juri, and Imelda Staunton